 The San Francisco Symphony Youth Orchestra (SFSYO) is recognized internationally as one of the finest youth orchestras in the world.
 Founded by the San Francisco Symphony in 1981, the SFSYO's musicians are chosen from more than 300 applicants in annual auditions.
 The SFSYO's purpose is to provide an orchestral experience of pre-professional caliber, tuition-free, to talented young musicians from the greater Bay Area.
 The more than 100 diverse musicians, ranging in age from 12 to 21, represent communities from throughout the Bay Area.
 The SFSYO rehearses and performs in Davies Symphony Hall under the direction of Wattis Foundation Music Director Donato Cabrera.
 Jahja Ling served as the SFSYO's first Music Director, followed by David Milnes, Leif Bjaland, Alasdair Neale, Edwin Outwater, and Benjamin Shwartz.
-The 2013-2014 SFSYO season features three subscription concerts in November, March, and May, as well as the annual holiday performances of Prokofiev's Peter and the Wolf, with guest narrator John Lithgow, and participation in the annual Bay Area Youth Orchestra Festival, which this year is hosted at Davies Symphony Hall.
+The 2014-2015 SFSYO season features three concerts in November, March, and May, as well as the annual holiday performances of Prokofiev's Peter and the Wolf.
+The 2014-15 season also includes a Bon Voyage concert in June in advance of the SFSYO's ninth international tour which will take the Orchestra to Europe for multi-city concert appearances.

-Recent season highlights include performances at last year's Día de los Muertos community concert in Davies Symphony Hall, and the Orchestra's eighth European tour, in June 2012.
+Recent highlights include performances at the Día de los Muertos community concert in Davies Symphony Hall in November 2013, and the Orchestra's eighth European tour, in June 2012.
 For its series of six performances-including appearances at the Berlin Philharmonie, Munich Philharmonie, the International Festival d'Echternach in Luxembourg, the Rheingau Festival Wiesbaden, Regensburg and Salzburg-the SFSYO won a 2011-12 ASCAP Award for Adventurous Programming of American music on foreign tours.
 A live recording from their critically acclaimed Berlin Philharmonie performance of Mahler's Symphony No. 1 is now available on SFS Media.

-The SFSYO's yearly series of subscription programs reflect the artistic identity of the SFS, with a focus on the great masterworks of the orchestral repertoire plus performances of modern and contemporary works by composers such as John Adams, Gabriela Lena Frank, Richard Danielpour, David Carlson, Christopher Rouse, Charles Wuorinen, Deborah Fischer Teason, Tobias Picker, and SFSYO alumnus Nathaniel Stookey.
+The SFSYO's yearly series of concerts reflect the artistic identity of the SFS, with a focus on the great masterworks of the orchestral repertoire plus performances of modern and contemporary works by composers such as John Adams, Gabriela Lena Frank, Richard Danielpour, David Carlson, Christopher Rouse, Charles Wuorinen, Deborah Fischer Teason, Tobias Picker, and SFSYO alumnus Nathaniel Stookey.
 As part of the SFSYO's innovative training program, musicians from the San Francisco Symphony coach the young players each Saturday afternoon in sectional rehearsals, followed by full orchestra rehearsals with Cabrera.
-SFSYO members also have the opportunity to work with many of the world-renowned artists who perform with the SFS each week.
+SFSYO members also have the opportunity to work with many of the world-renowned artists who perform with the SFS.
 SFS Music Director Michael Tilson Thomas, SFS Conductor Laureate Herbert Blomstedt, Sir Simon Rattle, Kurt Masur, Valery Gergiev, Leonard Slatkin, Yo-Yo Ma, Isaac Stern, Yehudi Menuhin, Vladimir Ashkenazy, Midori, Joshua Bell, Gil Shaham, Sarah Chang, and many others have worked with the SFSYO.
 Of equal importance, the students are able to talk with these prominent musicians, asking questions about their lives, their professional and personal experiences, and about music.
 As part of its annual holiday Peter and the Wolf concerts, the SFSYO also collaborates with a wide range of artists and local celebrities - past narrators have included author Daniel Handler (aka Lemony Snicket); actors Sharon Stone, Robin Williams, Sid Caesar, Leonard Nimoy, Rita Moreno, Chita Rivera, Olympia Dukakis, and Danny Glover; singers Linda Ronstadt, and Bobby McFerrin; San Francisco Chronicle columnist Herb Caen; and Michael Tilson Thomas.